sardine-ai/mint-and-list-mattel/README.md

   - The private key will automatically be added to the gitignore
 - Copy the account address and airdrop flow to it at: https://testnet-faucet.onflow.org/fund-account
 - Deploy The ExampleNFT contract with `flow accounts add-contract ./cadence/contracts/ExampleNFT.cdc -n testnet --signer testnet`
-- In you flow.json update the ExampleNFT object with your account address.
+- In your flow.json update the ExampleNFT object with your account address.
-  - for instance if you account address is `0x3e9bb56b5f645ec4` make the testnet key: `3e9bb56b5f645ec4`
+  - for instance if your account address is `0x3e9bb56b5f645ec4` make the testnet key: `3e9bb56b5f645ec4`
   ```
   "ExampleNFT": {
     "source": "./cadence/contracts/ExampleNFT.cdc",